 It is important to show the Greek Gods and Goddesses that some of us living in this bizarre world still hold them in the highest esteem.

 Why so?
-Well, you would have to be well versed in the Greek myths to fully understand why.
+Well, you would have to be well versed in the Greek myths to understand why fully.

 If you don’t know what the hell I’m talking about, you have luckily come to the right place.
 Greek Gods Paradise will inform you.

-I may even make one of the twelve Olympians jealous in order to get their attention.
-Cupid (Eros) fell in love with Psyche when Venus (Aphrodite) couldn’t control her envious feelings.
+I may even make one of the twelve Olympians jealous to get their attention.
+Cupid (Eros) fell in love with Psyche when Aphrodite, the Goddess of Love, couldn’t control her envious feelings.

 Maybe some good will come out of it, who knows?

-If you don’t know much about Greek Mythology then a great way to gain a good appreciation is through entertainment.
+If you don’t know much about Greek Mythology, then one of the best ways to appreciate it is by watching entertainment.

 10,000 Members of Greek Gods Paradise Wanted

-Before you leave this site make sure you click on the blue “SUBSCRIBE NOW” button at the bottom of my side bar, which turns green and expands slightly when you hover over it.
+Before you leave this site, don’t forget to click on the blue “SUBSCRIBE NOW” button at the bottom of my sidebar on the right, which turns green and expands slightly when you hover over it.
 This button will take you to the Greek Gods Paradise subscription page.

 If you bravely subscribe, it indicates that you’re at least curious enough to want to keep in touch.
 Who knows what you could miss out on otherwise?